Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning: Introduction

 The LES formulation of the governing equations and with it the definition of the closure problem is derived by coarse-graining the full-scale equations through the application of a band-width restricting filter $F(\psi)$, typically of convolution type, to a field quantity $\psi=\psi(x)$.
 This yields its coarse-grained version as

 where $k$ is a kernel normalized such that $F(\psi_0) = \psi_0$ for a spatially constant $\psi_0$ and $\Delta$ as the filter width.
-Postulating commutation properties in time allows to shift this filtering from the equation level to the solution, yielding a useful evolution equation for the coarse-grained state variables.
+If the filter function can be expressed in the form of \eqref{eq:filter}, the filter commutes with the time derivative.
+This allows to shift the filtering operation from the equation level to the solution, yielding a useful evolution equation for the coarse-grained state variables.
 For the linear transport equation of a conserved quantity $u(x,t)$ with constant advection speed $a$ this yields

 where the term $C_1$ denotes the commutation error between its arguments.
-As pointed out by many researchers, the commutation error $C_1$ does not vanish if $\Delta$ is nonuniform, that is if $\Delta=\Delta(x)$ or if $\Delta$ is anisotropic~\cite{geurts2006commutator,BERSELLI20071027,fureby1997mathematical,ghosal1995basic,lund2003use,john2003large}.
+As pointed out by many researchers, the commutation error $C_1$ does not vanish if $\Delta$ is nonuniform, that is if $\Delta=\Delta(x)$ or if $\Delta$ is anisotropic~\cite{geurts2006commutator,BERSELLI20071027,fureby1997mathematical,ghosal1995basic,lund2003use,john2003large,yalla2021effects}.
 For explicitly filtered LES, this issue occurs at domain boundaries, while for implicitly filtered LES this commutation breaks down wherever the grid spacing and thus the induced filter width changes.
 It is important to stress that this $C_1$ error can already occur for linear equations.

 For the inviscid Burgers equation as the simplest nonlinear model, the filter operation $F$ yields the filtered equations as

 where the classical unclosed term $C_2$ is introduced due to the quadratic flux of the nonlinear equation.